 By Arthur Berrou

-Furthermore, the scientists investigated whether the location of the SIZ can change in pathological conditions such as inflammation.
-Indeed, under conditions of painful inflammation, the location of the SIZ shifted towards the terminal, thereby increasing the excitability of the neuron, and as a consequence pain sensation (right part of the figure).
+Furthermore, the researchers investigated whether the location of the SIZ can change in pathological conditions such as inflammation.
+Indeed, under conditions of painful inflammation, the location of the SIZ shifted toward the terminal, thereby increasing the excitability of the neuron, and therefore increasing pain sensation as well (right part of the figure).
 How these findings generalize to nociceptive neurons in the rest of the body still needs to be tested.
-Nevertheless, it opens a way to new clinical strategies for the treatment of inflammatory pain.
+Nevertheless, it opens the door to new clinical strategies for the treatment of inflammatory pain.

 A link to the original paper: